-The Compass serves as a one-stop location to address all questions related to the application process and other student services related questions.
-Their friendly staff offers one-on-one assistance to prospective, new, and continuing students, providing computer-related support services to ensure a successful transition to and navigation through Ventura College.
+The Compass Welcome Center serves as a one-stop location to address questions about the application process and student service related questions.
+Our friendly staff offers one-to-one assistance to prospective, new, and continuing students, providing computer-related support services to ensure a successful transition to and navigation throughout Ventura College.

 The Compass specializes in assisting students with the following:

 - Completing the online admissions application

 - Understanding and completing the steps for enrollment, including orientation

 - MyVCCCD student portal access, activation, setup, and troubleshooting, including one-time passcodes